1968 Stanley Cup playoffs: Playoff bracket

 In the first round, the first-place vs. third-place and second-place vs. fourth-place playoff format that had been in place for the previous 25 seasons was retained within the two divisions.
-The two winning teams from each division's first round series then met in the Stanley Cup Semifinals.
-The two winners of the Semifinals then advanced to the Stanley Cup Finals.
+The two winning teams from each division's first round series then met in the Stanley Cup semifinals.
+The two winners of the semifinals then advanced to the Stanley Cup Final.

-This format guaranteed that an expansion team would at least reach the Finals, but also highlighted the competitive imbalance between the Original Six teams in the Eastern Division and the expansion teams in the Western Division.
+This format guaranteed that an expansion team would at least reach the Final, but also highlighted the competitive imbalance between the Original Six teams in the Eastern Division and the expansion teams in the Western Division.
 The imbalance was readily apparent in the final regular season standings, as the fourth-place team in the East Division had a better record than the top team in the West.

 In each round, teams competed in a best-of-seven series (scores in the bracket indicate the number of games won in each best-of-seven series).

 Quarterfinals

-All series but Bruins-Canadiens had a game postponed after the assassination of Martin Luther King, Jr. on April 4.
+All series but Bruins–Canadiens had a game postponed after the assassination of Martin Luther King, Jr. on April 4.

 (E1) Montreal Canadiens vs. (E3) Boston Bruins

 The Montreal Canadiens were the best regular season team, earning 94 points.
 The Boston Bruins earned 84 points to finish third in the East Division.
 This was the thirteenth playoff series between these two rivals, with Montreal winning ten of their twelve previous series.
-Their most recent series had come in the 1958 Stanley Cup Finals, which Montreal won in six games.
+Their most recent series had come in the 1958 Stanley Cup Final, which Montreal won in six games.
 These teams split their ten-game regular season series.

 The Bruins, making their first appearance in the playoffs since 1959, were swept in four games.